Cherry Street Tavern

-The Cherry Street Tavern is a bar and restaurant at 22nd and Cherry Streets in the Logan Square neighborhood of Philadelphia.
+Cherry Street Tavern is a bar and restaurant at 22nd and Cherry Streets in the Logan Square neighborhood of Philadelphia.
 It is notable as a local landmark that has operated in the same location since the early 1900s.
 The bar was bought by local high school football legend John "Tex" Flannery (1922-2007) in 1972.

 Flannery was football coach at John Bartram High School from 1944 through 1947 and at La Salle College High School from 1953 until 1984.
 Flannery sold the bar to brothers Bill and Bob Loughery in 1990.
 Bill had started working for Tex full-time at the tavern in 1976.

 History

 The tavern was first licensed as a bar in 1905.
 During Prohibition, the bar itself was removed from the building and replaced with a barber's chair, and the tavern was transformed into a barber shop, although men went there for more than a haircut.
 At the time, women had to enter the tavern through the "ladies' entrance," a rear door leading into a back room, as only men were allowed into the bar room.

+On May 1, 1940, The Philadelphia Inquirer called the bar "John J. Devers' taproom at 22d and Cherry sts", describing the late-night attempted theft and ultimate destruction of "25 quart bottles of bottled-in-bond liquor".